James-P-D/BrainfuckBrowser/README.md

 Command | Meaning
 ------- | -------------
-> | Increment the data pointer by one
+&gt; | Increment the data pointer by one
-< | Decrement the data pointer by one
+&lt; | Decrement the data pointer by one
-+ | Increment the byte in memory location pointed at by data pointer by one
-- | Decrement the byte in memory location pointed at by data pointer by one . | Output the byte in memory location pointed at by data pointer , | Input a byte and place in memory location pointed at by data pointer &#91; | While the current byte pointed at in memory is zero
+&#43; | Increment the byte in memory location pointed at by data pointer by one &minus; | Decrement the byte in memory location pointed at by data pointer by one . | Output the byte in memory location pointed at by data pointer , | Input a byte and place in memory location pointed at by data pointer &#91; | While the current byte pointed at in memory is zero